NVIDIA/spark-rapids/docs/supported_ops.md

 <td><b>NS</b></td>
 </tr>
 </table>
-* as was state previously Decimal is only supported up to a precision of 18 and Timestamp is only supported in the
+* As was stated previously Timestamp is only supported in the UTC time zone.
-UTC time zone.
-Decimals are off by default due to performance impact in some cases.

 ## Casting
 The above table does not show what is and is not supported for cast.